 - They protect you from exposure

-- They also prevent you spreading the virus to others if you are asymptomatic or presymptomatic
+- They also prevent you from spreading the virus to others if you are asymptomatic or presymptomatic

 Any two or three-ply cotton mask that covers the nose and mouth will work.
 Wash your hands before you put on your mask and after you take off your mask.
 If you wear a reusable mask, wash it regularly.

-If you are returning to work in a shared office space, wearing a mask is a good idea.
+If you are returning to work in a shared office space, wearing a mask is a good idea if everyone is not fully vaccinated.
 If you are working in a private office, it's okay to take off the mask when you're alone in your office.
 Just be sure to wear it when using common spaces like bathrooms, hallways and breakrooms.

 If you are wearing a mask, but others around you aren't, you're still in a risky situation, so be extra cautious.